Please ensure Javascript is enabled for purposes of website accessibility

 • SAN ANSELMO SHINES in MARIN as local businesses take the center stage in Marin Magazine’s 2025 BEST OF COUNTY > CLICK HERE

-• SOLD on the AVENUE: Small commercial building next to Creek Park bridge, former home of J-Architecture (now vacant) and ongoing (not moving and will continue daily) San Anselmo Gelato.
+• SOLD on the AVENUE: Small commercial building next to Creek Park bridge, former home of J-Architecture (now vacant) and ongoing (not moving and will continue daily yummy Gelato service after, like 36 years here) San Anselmo Gelato.
 This double unit commercial space is rumored to see a new retail space going in next to Gelato.

 • FRAMED: A new framing store has taken roost, transplanting from over 50 years in Larkspur, (with a couple other bay area shops as well.
 THE PAINTERS PLACE (apparently no apostrophe because the owner’s family name is actually “Painter”…so it’s a plural) has opened its doors at 380 San Anselmo Avenue (formerly “Collage” boutique across from the San Anselmo Inn.
 Looks like their doors are open.
 Time to dust off those prints, posters, and lithos and get them framed.
 Website still shows the Larkspur info, but they’ll get around to it.
 Larkspurians welcome.
 MORE INFO